CAIRNS AND QUEENSLAND’S EAST COAST

 Cape Tribulation has some spectacular beaches to wander along, perfect for a midday picnic of old bread, melted cheese and cherry tomatoes.
 When you’re on a budget, you eat what you have in the fridge and make the best of it.
 If you’re with the right person, it wont matter.

 North of Cape Tribulation is a dirt road recommended for four wheeled drive vehicles only.
-Figuring the sign people were probably being a little dramatic, I drove down this road in my bright green Holden Spark, a car resembling a sewing machine more than a truck.
-While I was forced to turn back once I drove the car into a pothole the size of Tasmania, there are beautiful beaches to see further up this coast and four wheeled drive tour operators willing to take you there.
+Figuring people were probably being a little dramatic, I thought I would at least have a look.
+My bright green Holden Spark, a car more resembling a sewing machine than a truck wasn’t made for it.
+I was forced to turn back once I drove the car into a pothole the size of Tasmania.
+However, there are beautiful beaches to see further up this coast and four wheeled drive tour operators are willing to take you there.

-From Cairns, there is a nice loop that takes you past a number of beautiful waterfalls which you can do in a day if you start early enough and don't mind driving.
+From Cairns, there is a nice loop that takes you past a number of beautiful waterfalls.
+You can drive this in a day if you start early enough.

 The highly recommended Josephine Falls I have renamed to Leech Falls.
-As I walked back towards the car from seeing this rather average waterfall, I discovered a leech had grown fat on my blood while it nestled between my toes.
-Little asshole!
+As I walked back towards the car from seeing this rather average waterfall, I discovered a leech.
+This little bastard had grown fat on my blood while it nestled between my toes.
 I tried to remember if I had ever been leeched before and whether my face was going to puff up like a balloon.
 Having no recollection of ever puffing up like a balloon, I figured I would be alright.
 I made a mental note to never go back to Josephine Falls, and continued on.